TeRRa HeAvEn Eco-Arts

 Homeschooling families

-Parents and caregivers interested in learning alongside their children
+Parents and caregivers interested in learning alongside their children (optional)

 Our Values

-At T.H.E.A., we value:
+At T.H.E.A. we value:

 Creativity and curiosity

-Care for land, materials, and community
+Care for land, materials and community

 Learning through doing